MichelleInnovates/personal_portfolio_website/README.md

 ```
 ## 📸 Image Credits

-All visual assets in the gallery and other sections were sourced from my Pinterest account https://www.pinterest.com/mishakinyua/ and are used for my personal portfolio purposes only.
+All visual assets in the gallery and other sections were sourced from my Pinterest account https://www.pinterest.com/mishakinyua/ and are to be used for my personal portfolio purposes only.

 ## 🚀 Quick Start